 - Board of Directors Major Board Decisions are taken at the designated time at the end of the Monthly Meetings by those Board Members with voting rights delegated by the Provincial Council.
 Any major decisions i.e. involving large projects such as building, or property acquisition must also receive approval by the Beneficial Owners prior to any implementation.
 The Board of Directors have the responsibility of appointing additional Directors in accordance with the M & A and also allocating roles within the Board and other appointments to the Management staff.
-The Board also have the final say on any major collaborative projects with other agencies in order that there is no conflict with our integrity or reputation. - General Day to Day Decisions on service provision These are made by the CEO (Bro.
-Kevin), Alan Bailey (Manager) and Theresa Dolan (Finance Officer) and such members of staff that may be necessary to implement particular aspects of the service. - Medical Clinics and other services hosted by the Centre Decisions of this nature are made with Bro.
-Kevin and Alan Bailey, in conjunction with Dr. Angie Skuce (Clinical Director) and in accordance with the Memorandum of Understanding that we hold with SafetyNet or the Diabetic Clinic.
-Similarly, decisions regarding the Dental, Chiropody, Eye Screening, Haircuts for the Homeless clinics etc are made with the professionals who are providing the service on a pro bono basis.

-(b) Delegated Personnel.

-- Bro Kevin Crowley Apart from his role of Founder and Director for life, Bro Kevin is very active in his role of CEO. - Theresa Dolan Secretary to the Board of Directors/Finance Officer/Administration. - Alan Bailey Project Manager, HR Manager/Volunteer co-ordinator/Chief Security Officer. - Monica Dolan Accountant, Internal Controls Manager, GDPR Officer. - (c) Date Report Signed: December 2021.
-(All above personnel were in position on date report was signed)
+The Board also have the final say on any major collaborative projects with other agencies in order that there is no conflict with our integrity or reputation. - General Day to Day Decisions on service provision These are made by Fr Kevin Kiernan, Alan Bailey (Manager) and such members of staff that may be necessary to implement particular aspects of the service. - Medical Clinics and other services hosted by the Centre Decisions of this nature are made with Fr.
+Kevin Kiernan and Alan Bailey, in conjunction with Dr. Angie Skuce (Clinical Director) and in accordance with the Memorandum of Understanding that we hold with SafetyNet or the Diabetic Clinic.
+Similarly, decisions regarding the Dental, Chiropody, Eye Screening, Haircuts for the Homeless clinics etc are made with the professionals who are providing the service on a pro bono basis. - (b) Delegated Personnel. - Fr.
+Kevin Kiernan Director Acts on behalf of the Capuchin Franciscan Order. - Alan Bailey Project Manager, HR Manager/Volunteer co-ordinator/Chief Security Officer. - Monica Dolan Acting Secretary to the Board of Directors/Admin/Internal Controls/GDPR Officer. - Aideen O'Hara FCCA Company Accountant. - (c) Date Report Signed: 12th June 2023 (All above personnel were in position on date report was signed)

-- (d) Relationship between the charity and above personnel With the exception of Bro.
-Kevin Crowley who receives no financial or other reward for his work, all above are paid members of staff. - (e) Relationship with other charities The Day Centre actively co-operates with other charities and on occasion shares resources with other agencies who are actively pursuing making life better for homeless people.
+- Relationship between the charity and above personnel With the exception of Fr.
+Kevin Kiernan who receives no financial or other reward for his work, all above are paid members of staff. - (e) Relationship with other charities The Day Centre actively co-operates with other charities and on occasion shares resources with other agencies who are actively pursuing making life better for homeless people.